DepriFromEarth/hdd-survival-guide/README.md

 ## Task Scheduler and Startup Apps
 In Task Scheduler, delete or disable all of the tasks.

-Open Run and type msconfig, then go to Startup and click Disable All.
-(Windows 7, 8, XP, and Vista) If you are on Windows 10+, you'll have to open up Task Manager and disable startups from there, or press Windows key + I and go to Apps, then Startup, and disable each app.
-This will help decrease the boot time.
+- Open Run and type msconfig
+- then go to Startup and click Disable All.
+(Windows 7, 8, XP, and Vista)

+If you are on Windows 10+, you'll have to open up Task Manager and disable startups from there, or
+- press Windows key + I and go to Apps,
+- then Startup, and disable each app.

 ## Turning Off the Content Indexing